codio-content/Flode-String_expressions/.guides/content/Numbers-as-strings-3419.md

 ## Number + String
 There is another case, shown in the Flode chart on the left, where we add a string and a number together.

-In Flode (and Javascript) if any of the variables you are adding together is a string, the the resultant value also a string.
+In Flode (and Javascript) if **any** parts of the expression you are adding together is a string, the the resultant value also a string.